IMLS/estimating-wifi/imls-backend/README.md

 DATABASE_URL="postgres://${POSTGRES_USER}:${POSTGRES_PASSWORD}@localhost:5432/${POSTGRES_DB}?sslmode=disable"
 ```

-Yeah, we borrowed the IMLS mission statement for the secret key. **This is for development on LOCAL MACHINES ONLY**.
-Under no circumstances are these environment variables appropriate for a production environment.
+**This is for development on LOCAL MACHINES ONLY**.
+Environment variables displayed here are inappropriate for a production environment.

 ### Running the backend